 - Submit bank statements from the past six months

-We may ask for additional documentation such as your personal and business taxes.
+We may then follow up and ask for additional documentation such as your personal and business taxes.